Ringo Lam: 1980s

 Lam's first four films were not written by him.
 Lam took over as director for Po-Chih Leong after he had finished about one-third of the film Esprit d'amour as the film's producer Karl Maka needed a cheap replacement and hired him.
 Lam explained that he had "no choice, I need food, so I do the best I can ..."
 Lam received sole directing credit for the film.
 The film was released on 15 December 1983 in Hong Kong.
-Lam's next feature film was The Other Side of Gentleman which was released 28 June 1984 in Hong Kong.
+Lam's next feature film was The Other Side of Gentleman, which was released 28 June 1984 in Hong Kong.
 Lam followed this with the romantic comedy film Cupid One released 1985.
 The film grossed HK$6,382,935, which was less than his previous two films which both grossed over ten million Hong Kong dollars.
 Lam's next film was the fourth film in the Aces Go Places film series, Aces Go Places IV.
 Lam stated in interviews that he directed the film as a favor to Karl Maka, who helped give Lam his start.
 The film was very successful at the box office grossing HK$27,012,748 in Hong Kong.

 After Aces Go Places IV, Karl Maka allowed Lam to make whatever type of film he wanted.
-Lam's had two films released in 1987. one of which was the first of his On Fire films, City on Fire.
+Lam had two films released in 1987. one of which was the first of his On Fire films, City on Fire.
 The film is a gangster movie which was made in Hong Kong in the footsteps of A Better Tomorrow (1986) which re-invented the gangster film genre in Hong Kong.
 The film was released on 13 February 1987 and earned $19,723,505 in Hong Kong.
 Lam won the award for Best Director award at the 1987 Hong Kong Film Awards for City on Fire.
 Lam's next film that year was Prison on Fire which had a script that was written in nine days while the film was shot in 20 days.

 In 1988, along with Karl Maka, Lam had a brief acting role in the film The Eighth Happiness.
 Lam then continued his On Fire series with School on Fire which was released in Hong Kong on 20 August 1988.
 School on Fire was edited with many scenes censored on its release in both Hong Kong and Taiwan.
 Lam's final film of the 1980s was Wild Search released in 1989.
 It grossed a total of HK$15,944,333 in Hong Kong.